opral/monorepo/packages/paraglide/paraglide-js/README.md

 ## Lazy-Loading

-Paraglide consciously discourages lazy-loading translations since it seriously hurts your Web Vitals.
+Paraglide consciously discourages lazy-loading translations since it causes a render-fetch waterfall which seriously hurts your Web Vitals.
 Learn more about why lazy-loading is bad & what to do instead in [our blog post on lazy-loading](https://inlang.com/g/mqlyfa7l/guide-lorissigrist-dontlazyload).

 If you want to do it anyway, lazily import the language-specific message files.
-Be careful with this.

 ```ts
 const lazyGerman = await import("./paraglide/messages/de.js")